Capital punishment in Idaho: History and methods

-Idaho executed 14 men, all by hanging, before its admission to the Union in 1890.
-Another 12 men were executed, again by hanging, between that time and 1957.
-Idaho has never executed a woman.
-There were no executions between 1957 and 1972, when the United States Supreme Court decision Furman v.
+Idaho Territory was created in 1863 and executed 14 men, all by hanging.
+With statehood in 1890, another twelve men were executed through 1957, all by hanging; Idaho has never executed a woman.
+There were no executions from 1958 to 1972, when the United States Supreme Court decision Furman v.
 Georgia struck down all death penalty statutes across the United States and created an effective moratorium on executions.

 Idaho passed new statutes on July 7, 1973, and the 1976 case Gregg v.
 Georgia lifted the moratorium.
-Hanging was the state's sole method of execution between that time and the 1978 adoption of lethal injection by the Idaho Legislature.
-The firing squad was added by the Legislature in 1982 as an alternative option to lethal injection.
-In 2009, the firing squad option was removed, Idaho having never executed an inmate by that method.
-This left lethal injection as the sole execution method.
+Hanging was the state's sole method of execution between that time and the 1978 adoption of lethal injection by the state legislature.
+The firing squad was added by the legislature in 1982 as an alternative option to lethal injection.
+Never used, it was removed in 2009, which left lethal injection as the sole execution method.

 In 1982, the Idaho Department of Corrections purchased a mobile home and converted it to serve as an execution chamber.
-This was used only once in 1994, for the execution of Keith Wells.
-In 2011, the state introduced a new permanent execution chamber, which it used for the execution of Paul Ezra Rhoades that year and Richard Albert Leavitt in 2012.
+This was used only once, for the execution of Keith Wells in 1994.
+The state introduced a new permanent execution chamber in 2011, which it used for the execution of Paul Ezra Rhoades that year and Richard Albert Leavitt in 2012.

-In 2023 a proposed bill was introduced to add firing squad as a method, with lawmakers citing difficulties in obtaining lethal injection drugs which has caused the postponement of executions.
+On March 20, 2023, the legislature passed a bill to reintroduce the firing squad, given difficulties in obtaining lethal injection drugs, and Governor Brad Little signed it into law.

+In 2024, Idaho saw moves to allow the death penalty for defendants convicted of child rape.
+It passed the Idaho House of Representatives with a 56–12 vote.
+However, it didn't pass the Idaho Senate.

+On January 21, 2025, state lawmakers were considering a proposal to legislate the firing squad as the primary method of execution instead of lethal injection.
+The bill, which was co-sponsored by 16 Idaho Republican House lawmakers, subsequently advanced to the House in state legislature, where it swiftly passed by a majority vote of 58–11 on February 6, 2025.
+The bill was then passed on to the Idaho Senate, where the senate swiftly passed the bill by a majority vote of 28–7 on March 5, 2025.
+On March 12, 2025, Governor Brad Little signed the Bill, which officially legalized firing squad as the primary execution method in the state, with effect from July 1, 2026.

+Idaho permits the death penalty for rape and sexual abuse of children younger than 12 years of age.
+On March 17, 2025, the Idaho House unanimously passed the bill, and on March 24, the Idaho Senate passed it 30–5, Governor Little formally signed it into law on March 27, and it will take effect on July 1.
+This law could ultimately challenge the precedent of Kennedy v.
+Louisiana.